matthewmturner/Bradfield-Distributed-Systems/blue/README.md

 - Replication is semi-synchronous
   - Leader and first follower are synchronous
   - All subsequent followers are asynchronous
+- Partitioning
+  - Range queries not accepted so to improve horizontal scalability Hash mod N partitioning will be used

 ## User Guide